Frequently Asked Questions

 -

-Gua Sha is a therapeutic technique that involves gently scraping the skin with a smooth tool to stimulate circulation and support the body’s natural healing process.
+Gua sha is a therapeutic technique that involves gently scraping the skin with a smooth tool to stimulate circulation and support the body’s natural healing process.
 The scraping motion helps release muscle tension, improve circulation, and promote metabolic activity in the treated area.

-Gua Sha is commonly used for:
+Gua sha is commonly used for:

 Muscle pain, tightness, and tension (especially in the neck, shoulders, and back)